 If you are a new PCC client, you’ll see the latest Bright Futures-based chart note protocols in the Protocol Configuration tool.

 If you joined PCC before 2018’s rollout of the new Bright Future’s charting recommendations, you may see protocols based on Bright Futures 3rd edition.
-You can contact your PCC Client Advocate for help importing and configuring the latest protocols.
+You can contact PCC Support for help importing and configuring the latest protocols.

 Are Bright Futures Protocols Too Long and Detailed to Use?